dyne/dowse/README.txt

 5- Make sure no other DHCP server is running (ADSL routers etc.)

-6- (only this step requires root) run 'ghettobox start'
+6- (only this step requires root) run 'dowse start'